Gift Acceptance Policy

 TANGIBLE PERSONAL PROPERTY: Gifts of tangible personal property to MPTC should have a use related to MPTC’s exempt purpose.
-Gifts of art, collections, automobiles, boats, building supplies, equipment, software, and other forms of “related” tangible personal property may be accepted, with approval from the Advancement Committee.
+Gifts of art, collections, automobiles, boats, building supplies, equipment, software, and other forms of “related” tangible personal property may be accepted, with approval from the CEO.
 Such gifts as noted above will be used or sold for the benefit of MPTC.
 It shall be the responsibility of the donor to obtain and share with MPTC an independent qualified appraisal of the gift dated no earlier than 60 days before it is conveyed to MPTC, which adheres to all IRS requirements for disposing of gifts of tangible personal property, including filing appropriate forms.

 For tangible personal property gifts made to MPTC that are unrelated to MPTC’s exempt purposes, its deduction value is limited to the donor’s basis or fair market value, whichever is less.
 For example a gift of jewelry to MPTC might be considered an unrelated use.